ska-sa/katpoint/doc/math_pointing.rst

 Pointing an antenna involves many coordinate transformations.
 The complete chain of coordinate conversions from the standard J2000 right ascension and declination found in a catalogue to the actual commanded azimuth and elevation values sent to the low-level antenna driver is shown below.
-The graph includes the Fringe Finder sensor names which correspond to each stage of the chain.
+For illustration the graph includes the KAT-7 Fringe Finder sensor names which correspond to each stage of the chain.

 .. _pointing_coordinate_conversions: